FREQUENTLY ASKED QUESTIONS

 How does the application process work?

-Applying for financing from the PA FFFI program is a two‐step process: eligibility determination and financial approval.
+Applying for financing from the PA FFFI program is a two‐step process: 1.) eligibility determination and 2.) grant determination and loan and business assistance approval.

 What resources are available?